Chart Color Schemes

 The level of residential development activity in Willoughby East is very low in comparison to the average area assessed nationally by AreaSearch

-Relative to Greater Sydney, Willoughby East has significantly less development activity.
-This scarcity of new homes typically strengthens demand and prices for existing properties.
-This is also below average nationally, reflecting the area's maturity and pointing to possible planning constraints.
+Compared to Greater Sydney, Willoughby East has significantly less development activity.
+This scarcity of new homes usually strengthens demand and prices for existing properties.
+Nationally, this is below average, reflecting the area's maturity and suggesting possible planning constraints.

 Frequently Asked Questions - Development